Easy Fall Decorating Ideas: Cozy Layers Without the Overhaul

 And one thing about me: I will always reuse decor.
 I might add a new piece here and there if it catches my eye, but most of what you’ll see in our home has been styled for years in different ways.
 Some of the pinecones, baskets, and vases in these photos go back five seasons.
 I think that’s what makes them even more meaningful.

 For me, neutral tones have been the easiest way to transition between seasons without spending a fortune.
-Then I decide which spaces deserve a seasonal shift — this year it’s the front door, the entryway, a cozy tabletop, plus a few swaps in linens, lighting, and fragrance throughout the house.
+Then I decide which spaces deserve a seasonal shift — this year it’s the front door, the entryway, a cozy loft tabletop, plus a few swaps in linens, lighting, and fragrance throughout the house.

-A Front Door Refresh
+The Fall Front Door Refresh

-Entryway Styling
+The Entryway

 I once read that your entryway sets the tone for the whole house.
 Ever since I styled ours to reflect the rest of our home, it’s felt so much more cohesive.